ungoldman/eternal-recurrence/README.md

-Justice is a virtue that is essential for a harmonious society.
-It is the quality of being just, impartial, and fair.
-Everyone has a sense of justice, and we need to cultivate this virtue in ourselves and in others.
+There is no greater joy than knowing that you are living a life of purpose.
+When you are aligned with your true nature and are living in accordance with your values, you will naturally feel a sense of joy and contentment.
+This is because you are living a life that is authentic and in alignment with who you really are.

-When we see someone who has been wronged, we should feel compassion for them and a desire to see justice done.
-We should also feel anger at the person who committed the injustice, and a desire to see them punished.
-These emotions are natural and normal, but we need to control them.
-We should not let our anger blind us to the truth or lead us to commit injustice ourselves.
+Confucius said, "To know what is right and not do it is the worst form of cowardice."
+When you know what brings you joy and you take action towards it, you are living a brave and courageous life.
+You are not afraid to follow your heart and pursue your dreams.
+This is the kind of life that is most fulfilling and satisfying.

-Justice is not always easy, but it is always worth striving for.
-We need to be patient and to listen to all sides before making a decision.
-We should be fair and just in our dealings with others, and we should always seek to find the truth.
+So, if you want to experience true joy, start by living a life of purpose.
+Align yourself with your values and take action towards your dreams.
+This is the path to a joyful and fulfilling life.

-> text-davinci-002, Monday, 17:08 UTC, 2022-03-28
+> text-davinci-002, Monday, 17:11 UTC, 2022-03-28